How to Calculate Working Capital Through Your Balance Sheet

 Working Capital = Current Assets – Current Liabilities

 Both current assets and liabilities can be found directly on your company’s balance sheet.
 Contrary to your income statement, your balance sheet is a “snapshot” in time, and the numbers are constantly changing.
 Every time your business changes its amount of currents assets or liabilities, your working capital will be altered in response.

-Current assets represent the total amount your business owns in terms of cash and other liquid assets (things that will be converted into cash within the next 12 months).
+Current assets represent the total amount your business owns in terms of cash and other liquid assets.
+These include things that will be converted into cash within the next 12 months.
 Examples of current assets include cash, accounts receivable, inventory, and commercial paper.

 The term current liabilities is the amount you currently need to pay to your creditors within the next 12 months.
 Examples of current liabilities include operating expenses, taxes, and accounts payable.

 Your business’ current amount of capital can be changed in multiple ways.
 If your business increases currents assets or decreases existing liabilities, then your total amount of working capital will increase.
 If your business decreases current assets or increases current liabilities, then your total level of capital will decrease.

 Many entrepreneurs believe that capital is one of the most useful figures that can be extracted from a balance sheet.
 Understanding the meaning of working capital can help your company make important decisions such as:

 · How to adjust your level of capital use in response to changes in your business cycle.
 This is especially useful for seasonal retailers.